 Have you at any point felt on edge about something that was going to occur at your working environment.?
 Imagine if the “something” was called an audit, increasing your anxiety to a stratospheric level regardless of the preparations you have made for it.

-Well, Product Audit, Process Audit, System Audit, Safety Audit, 5S Audit, Internal Audit, External Audit, certification audit, re-certification audit, surveillance audit, environmental audit, energy audit… the list goes on and when it’s an ISO certified site it gets worse.
+Well, Product Audit, Process Audit, 5S Audit, Internal Audit, External Audit, certification audit, surveillance audit, environmental audit, energy audit… the list goes on and when it’s an ISO certified site it gets worse.
 People working ISO Certified facilities get familiar with all different audit types mentioned above and in some way all of the different types of audits types can be addressed by using an effective QMS system.

 In quality management the audit is considered as an indispensable activity which fits perfectly into the ‘Check’ stage of P-D-C-A cycle which is actually the heart of the Quality Management System process.